mozilla-mobile/shared-docs/rfc/wallpapers_v2_network_improvements.md

 was painful, even when automated.
 Automation would require consistent file naming for each new set of wallpapers, which can be hard to guarantee.

-Downloads were started automatically during app startup if a wallpaper was missing.
+Additionally, downloads were started automatically during app startup if a wallpaper was missing.

-The files were also hosted by another Mozillian team, which may introduce complexity in terms of ownership or cost.

 In general, we would like to achieve the following goals: